-A board of revision is an administrative tribunal that is developed and granted powers by provincial legislation to make decisions about property assessments.
+A Board of Revision is an administrative tribunal that is developed and granted powers by provincial legislation to make decisions about property assessments.
 Administrative tribunals are boards, commissions, appeal committees and other administrative bodies created by government to assist in carrying out its decision-making responsibilities.
-Board of revision members are appointed by city council.
-A board of revision must have at least three people.
-A member of council, employee of the municipality, or a school board member whose school division collects taxes in the municipality cannot be a member of the board of revision.
+Board of Revision members are appointed by City Council.
+A Board of Revision must have at least three people.
+A member of City Council, employee of the municipality, or a school board member whose school division collects taxes in the municipality cannot be a member of the Board of Revision.

-A board of revision or a district board of revision is separate from council and municipal administration.
+A Board of Revision or a district board of revision is separate from Council and municipal administration.

-- The Secretary to the Board of Revision sets the date for hearings. - All written materials from the Board of Revision process are kept separate from other municipal records. - Decisions made by the Board of Revision are not integrated into the minutes of the municipality.
+- All written materials from the Board of Revision process are kept separate from other municipal records. - Decisions made by the Board of Revision are not integrated into the minutes of the municipality.

-It is important that council members do not get involved in assessment appeals for their municipality.
-The board of revision must decide on an assessment appeal based solely on the facts presented to it.
+It is important that Council members do not get involved in assessment appeals for their municipality.
+The Board of Revision must decide on an assessment appeal based solely on the facts presented to it.